 The process itself is super-easy.
-I used this Lipstick Basics design pad with black, white and red paper as the basis for my creation.
+I used this Lipstick Basics design pad with black, white and red paper as the basis for my letters.
 I bought mine at The Range for only £2.99.

-Unfortunately I can’t see it on line but Amazon do a really cute Valentine design pad here.
+Unfortunately I can’t see the same one on line but Amazon do a really cute Valentine design pad here.

 I decided to mix up the paint colours with red, white and black to mix and match the paper.